Iowa Ham Balls Recipe

 - 1 teaspoon prepared mustard

-- 1. In a large bowl, combine first five ingredients.
+- 1. In a large mixing bowl, combine first five ingredients.
 Using a 1/3 cup measure, shape mixture into 2-in. balls.
 Place in two large shallow roasting pans.
 Combine all remaining ingredients; pour over balls.
 Bake at 325° for 1 hour, basting frequently with sauce.
 Yield: about 15 servings.

 Reviews for Iowa Ham Balls